At Your School

 Our school awareness programs help students and educators at all grade levels learn and understand the risk factors and warning signs of human trafficking.

-To raise awareness during Human Trafficking Prevention Month, each January we invite schools across New Jersey to engage in conversations about human trafficking, how to prevent it, and how to ensure the health and safety of every student in the state and beyond.
-We give students magnets to place on their lockers and encourage them to speak out online using the hashtag #studentsforfreedom.
+Locker Slam! was created to raise awareness during Human Trafficking Prevention Month which takes place each January.
+Starting in January 2019, we invited schools across New Jersey to engage in conversations about human trafficking, how to prevent it, and how to ensure the health and safety of every student in the state and beyond.
+We gave students magnets to place on their lockers and encourage them to speak out online using the hashtag #studentsforfreedom.

 Across the nation, students are participating in virtual learning due to the COVID-19 pandemic.
 Unfortunately, increased screen time and feelings of isolation during virtual learning greatly raises the risk of online exploitation of students by predators who are prowling the Internet seeking to establish connections with young people through online games, social media, and messaging apps.